lyleresnick/rebase_demo/rebase_demo.md

 # This is a rebasing demo

+## Added Part 1

+## Added Part 2

+this is a demo

+## Added Part 3

+this is a demo that is getting confusing!

-## Here is a rtitle from new feature
+## Here is a title from new feature

 This is getting more interesting1